-The lack of female representation in general only magnifies the situation that is even more grave for underrepresented women of color: black, Latina, and Native American women.
+The lack of female representation in general only magnifies the situation that is even more grave for underrepresented women of color: black, Latinx, and Native American women.

 Lack of diverse representation in the work place makes women feel unsafe due to sexual harassment and discrimination.

 There is a great divide in the US that is considered the 'Haves' and 'Have-nots'.
 This underrepresentation of women and people of color in the most promising field of employment for our future will only widen that divide, fuller polarizing our country.

 There is less diverse product creation that is less in tune with the broad perspectives and needs of users when there is not representation behind the scenes to ensure inclusive, holistic approaches.

 A lack of gender diversity carries with it a major opportunity cost, both for individual tech companies and the entire sector.
 Diverse teams, including those with greater gender diversity, are on average more creative, innovative, and, ultimately, are associated with greater profitability.
 This strong positive correlation between higher levels of employee diversity and stronger financial performance has been demonstrated consistently across sectors and geographies, and tech is no different.
 Plus, tech companies’ recent public struggles on gender-related issues have demonstrated there are real, immediate costs that result from a lack of inclusion and diversity—lost stock value, lower market share, HR costs, and public relations costs, among others (Mckinsey).